Angana N. Shah, MD

 - Retinal Inflammatory Disease

 All patients are dilated for their initial exam.
 It is suggested that you have a driver.
-Please bring glasses for both distance and near, insurance card and referral (if referral is required by insurance), a list of all current medication, and pertinent medical records.
+Please bring glasses for both distance and near, insurance card and referral (if referral is required by insurance), a list of current medications, and pertinent medical records.

 Other services provided are: